richmedina/vot-dev/README.md

   - (see instructions below)
 * For macOS users, complete either of the next two steps:
   - Install [Xcode](http://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12)
-  - Download the [Command Line Tools for Xcode](http://developer.apple.com/downloads) as a stand-alone package.
+  - Download the [Command-line Tools for Xcode](http://developer.apple.com/downloads) as a stand-alone package.

-### Command line installation
+### Command-line installation

 _VOT-CP is available from Github_.